Shivamogga dynamite blast: Contractor of stone crushing facility among two detained, High-level probe ordered

 Shivamogga (Karnataka), January 22: Two bodies were recovered so far on Friday after a dynamite blast at a railway crusher site in Karnataka's Hunasodu village of Shivamogga district.
 The vehicle was badly mangled and the bodies of the victims were dismembered beyond recognition.

-Two people have been detained and a high-level investigation ordered into the explosion in Shivamogga district.
+Two people have been detained and a high-level investigation ordered into the explosion in Shivamogga distric which left at least eight dead, police said on Friday.
 The detained included a contractor of a stone crushing facility where the blast occured when a truckload of gelatin sticks went off, police added.

 Karnataka Chief Minister BS Yediyurappa on Friday ordered a high-level probe into the cause of the blast following the incident.